Patricia Medina: Autobiography

 In 1998, she published an autobiography, Laid Back in Hollywood.

 Personal life

 Medina married British actor Richard Greene on 24 December 1941, in St. James's Church, Spanish Place, London; they divorced in 1951.
 Medina married Joseph Cotten on 20 October 1960, in Beverly Hills at the home of David O. Selznick and Jennifer Jones.
-Cotten and she bought a historic 1935 home in the Mesa neighborhood of Palm Springs, California, where they lived from 1985 to 1992.
+Cotten and she bought an historic 1935 home in the Mesa neighborhood of Palm Springs, California, where they lived from 1985 to 1992.
 No children were born from either marriage.

 Death

 Medina died at age 92 on 28 April 2012, from natural causes at the Barlow Respiratory Hospital in Los Angeles, California.

 She was interred at Blandford Cemetery in Petersburg, Virginia, beside the remains of her husband, Cotten.